department-of-veterans-affairs/vets-design-system-documentation/src/_components/loading-indicators.md

 # Loading indicators

 <div class="va-introtext" markdown="1">
-The indeterminate loading indicator communicates to the end user that a page is in the process of loading.</div>
+The indeterminate Loading indicator communicates to the end user that a page is in the process of loading.</div>

 ## Example